Duke Energy: Request for Report on Coal and Public Health

 WHEREAS: The use of coal produces well-established harms to public health including water contamination, poor air quality, and climate change:

-Water contamination.
+Toxic contamination.
 Coal burning results in coal waste -also called coal ash- which is laced with heavy metals such as arsenic, and which can contaminate water and raise cancer risk with long term exposure.
 Duke Energy had two high profile coal ash spills since 2014, at the Dan River and H.F.
 Lee coal plants, incurring brand damage, environmental and water impacts, and millions of dollars in clean-up costs.
+Maps released this year by the company show that homes and communities near coal ash ponds are at risk of damage and contamination if dams were to fail.

 Harm to low income communities of color.
 Though the EPA and states regulate the management and disposal of coal ash, in 2016, the U.S. Civil Rights Commission criticized current regulations for disproportionately impacting low income communities of color.